 James B. Mayfield, PhD

 - CHOICE believes every family deserves to have a choice in achieving a better quality of life.
-True quality of life requires the complete elimination of extreme poverty.
+The true quality of life requires the complete elimination of extreme poverty.

 - Until people believe they have a choice, there will be very little change.
 Believing one has a choice leads to hope and hope seeks opportunities that inspire and motivate people.
 It will be a universal collaboration that generates the sense of mission, the sources of funding, the structures and strategies needed to bring the multitudes of extreme poor into a better quality of life where hope and fairness can thrive.